Teach English in Hanoi, Vietnam

 Hanoi: Living There

 The good thing about living in Hanoi was the social life.
 There are thousands of expats living in Hanoi, many of whom are English teachers.
 It was easy to connect with likeminded people through the excellent website "The New Hanoian" and there really was something for everyone.
-The trouble was that we were so exhausted by our jobs that we often ended up staying in and ordering delivery food.

-We did watch a few excellent shows (in English) put on by an amateur drama society, and we went to the opera a few times.
+We did watch excellent shows (in English) put on by an amateur drama society, and we went to the opera a few times.
 We attended pub quizzes and saw house films at the lovely Cinematheque.

-Other Schools in Hanoi
+Other English Teaching Schools in Hanoi

 You do not need a CELTA to get a job in Hanoi.
 There are loads of smaller schools that will employ you just because you are a native speaker.
 They pay pretty well too, especially because your earnings are "tax free," but they will not offer you any help with visas or work permits.